jamielohoff/jamielohoff.github.io/_pages/about.md

 <br>

 >Differential Geometry enables one to study optimization.
-In my view learning and optimization are very similar; sometimes event the same, e.g. supervised learning.
+In my view learning and optimization are very similar; sometimes even the same, e.g. supervised learning.
-Therefore it is a good framework to think about learning.
+Therefore it is possibly a good framework to think about learning.
 Maybe.<br>

 Apart from these very theoretical considerations, I am also a big fan of actually building cool and useful things, which is also why I want to understand Neuroscience and AI better in the first place.
 I am convinced that we can only build cooler and better stuff if we really understand what we are doing.
 <br><br>

-Neuroscience-inspired stuff that I had the pleasure to work with:
+**Neuroscience-inspired** stuff that I had the pleasure to work with:
 - Event-based cameras that work like the human retina
+- Various SNNs with event-based and frame-based datasets
 - Spiking neural network accelerators aka. silicon brains (BrainScalesS, Speck, DynapCNN)
 - BPTT, RTRL, E-Prop, Event-Prop and all the other famous learning rules

-AI stuff that I have enjoyed working with so far:
+**Deep Learning** stuff that I have enjoyed working with so far:
 - Transformers (who hasn't though...)
 - Reinforcement Learning, in particular PPO and AlphaZero
 - Neural Differential Equations, although it is just the Pontryagin Principle from Control Theory at work
 - All the default AI crap like CNNs, RNNs, LSTMs, MLPs, ResNets

-Physics stuff that I came across which is not in the default curriculum:
+**Physics** stuff that I came across which is not in the default curriculum:
 - Cosmology, Quintessence models, Brans-Dicke, Sting Theory
 - Infrared telescopy, especially the trajectory of the star S2 orbiting the Milkyway Central Blackhole
 - Quantum Field Theory, although the Renormalization of QED is still kind of a fucked-up thing to me, Symmetry-breaking and Goldstone Bosons are a cool theory
 - Topological Edge States, Topological Insulators, Topological QFT, but only the basics
-- Differential Geometry and Topology (my favorite field, only non-standard for a physicist)
+- Differential Geometry and Topology (my favorite math topics, only non-standard for a physicist)
-- Qunatum Information Theory, but never used a Quantum Computer
+- Quantum Information Theory, but never used a Quantum Computer

-Stuff that is on my To-Learn list:
+Stuff that is on my **To-Learn** list:
 - Physical Computing, e.g. memristors, coupled systems of spins, computing with lasers and non-linear optics etc.
 - Neuroscience, especially wet-ware computing, i.e. use actual biological substrates to do stuff (I am dreaming of a GPU that literally lives inside my PC)
 - Brain-Machine Interfaces, remote-controlling of prosthetics
 - Robotics, in particular drones and sunmarines
+- Compute-in-Memory Architectures

-CV: <br>
+**CV**: <br>

-Favorite Scientists (It is better to have Idols that are already dead because they cannot dissapoint you anymore than they already did.):
+**Favorite Scientists** (It is better to have idols that are already dead because they cannot dissapoint you anymore than they already did):
 1.)
-Kurt Gödel: He is the King, for obvious reasons...
+Kurt Gödel: He is king, for obvious reasons...
 2.)
 Wolfgang Pauli: Party hard, think harder...
 3.)
 Richard Feynman: Only as a scientist and lecturer, not as a human being (his views on women disgust me...)

-# The more interesting Me
+# The Interesting Me
+**Controversial Opinions**
+- Jax >> PyTorch
+- Linx > Mac >> Windows
+- Children should learn how to code in school and there should be more focus on statistics and rational decision-making should be part of the curriculum as well
+- Teachers/Professors are very much responsible for students liking (or disliking) a particular field
+- AI has already taken over the world, but much more subtle than most people think.
+This is even worse than an all out "Matrix" or "Terminator" style war.
+It is going to be a long way until we have self-aware machines with their own free will (if it exists...)

 **Hobbies**:
 - Hiking, Bouldering and Rock Climbing
-- Everying that goes fast and is dangerous, e.g. Cars, Motorcycles, Skiing, Mountain Biking
+- Everying that goes fast and is dangerous, e.g. cars, motorcycles, skiing, mountain biking
 - Woodworking (see Other Projects)
 - Guitar and music, especially Rock (Guns'n'Roses), Jazz (Herbie Hancock, Oscar Petterson) and Classical Music (Beethoven)